keplerg/midiaxe/README.md

 # MIDI Axe

-This is an HTML/CSS/Javascript clone of MIDI Ox that runs in a browser that supportsts the WebMIDI protocol.
+This is an HTML/CSS/Javascript clone of MIDI Ox that runs in a browser that supports the WebMIDI protocol.
 Since this runs in a browser, the program can work in Windows, MacOS as well as Linux.